 - In the Table field, enter the name of the table that contains the new custom database item.
 You can enter up to 18 characters in this field. - In the Description field, enter any additional information about the item.
 You can enter up to 50 characters in this field.
 This field cannot contain a pipe symbol (|), double quotes ("), or a semi-colon (;). - 4.
 Click OK to commit the operation.
-Click Cancel to cancel the operation.
+Click Cancel to cancel the operation. - CMS Supervisor displays a confirmation message. - 5.
+Click OK.

-Deleting a custom database item using the Web Client Procedure
+Deleting a custom database item using the Web Client

-1. Navigate to Administration > Dictionary > Custom Items.

-CMS Supervisor displays the list of custom database items administered for the system.

-3. Click OK to commit the operation.
-Click Cancel to cancel the operation.
+- 1. Navigate to Administration > Dictionary > Custom Items. - CMS Supervisor displays the list of custom database items administered for the system. - 2.
+Click Remove on the item you want to delete. - CMS Supervisor displays the Confirm Delete window. - 3.
+Click OK to commit the operation.
+Click Cancel to cancel the operation. - CMS Supervisor displays a confirmation message. - 4.
+Click OK. - CMS Supervisor displays an updated list of items.